SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-device-services.md

 <a name="service-alarms"></a>
 ### Alarms

 The **Alarms** tab provides information on the alarms of a service.
 See [Working with alarms](#alarm-monitoring) for detailed information on alarms.

->**Info:** The service details **Alarms** tab displays only alarms having the particular service as a source.
+>**Info:** The service details **Alarms** tab displays only alarms which have the particular service as a source.
 It does not display any alarms sourced by the device itself.

 <a name="events"></a>
 ### Events

 The **Events** tab displays events related to a service.
 See [Troubleshooting devices](#events-all) for detailed information.

->**Info:** The service details **Events** tab displays only events having the particular service as a source.
+>**Info:** The service details **Events** tab displays only events which have the particular service as a source.
 It does not display any events sourced by the device itself.

 <a name="service-measurements"></a>
 ### Measurements

-The **Measurements** tab provides a default visualization of numeric data provided for the service in the form of charts.
+The **Measurements** tab provides a default visualization of numeric data for the service in the form of charts.

->**Info:** The service details **Measurements** tab displays only measurements having the particular service as a source.
+>**Info:** The service details **Measurements** tab displays only measurements which have the particular service as a source.
 It does not display any measurements sourced by the device itself.

-For more information about how to use the **Measurements** tab check device details [Measurements](/users-guide/device-management/#measurements).
+For more information about how to use the **Measurements** tab see [Measurements](#measurements).